JessLuff/readme-generator/projectREADME.md

 ## Usage

-This should be used at the initiation of a new coding project.
+This project should be used whenever a README file is needed for a coding project

 ## License